macobac/css-frameworks/README.md

 - fetchNewPost.mjs: maybe make a btn to profile here after post is posted? or to feed, or to look at post when i have fetched that later

+- User can update a post content item
+- User can delete a post content item

 In progress comments: